mobxjs/mobx-vue-lite/README.md

 ## Usage with Nuxt 3

-To use the `<Observer />` component in a Nuxt 3 app, add this to your nuxt config:
+To use the `<Observer />` component globally a Nuxt 3 app, add this to your nuxt config:

 ```ts
 import { defineNuxtConfig } from 'nuxt3'